Article

 • Simulating Brownian motion.
 With NumPy, scientists can simulate Brownian motion by generating random numbers and using them to update the position of particles.

-The Python library, Keras, is a high-level API for building and training deep learning models.
-It is easy to use and can run on top of TensorFlow, Theano, or Microsoft CNTK.
+Keras, is a high-level application programming interface (API) for building and training deep learning models.
+It’s user-friendly and can run on top of TensorFlow, Theano, or Microsoft CNTK.
 Data scientists use Keras to create and train neural networks.

 • Excellent documentation.
 Keras helps you easily find clear, concise explanations behind various deep learning concepts.